 The shape should suit your face shape

 As with choosing a hairstyle to suit your face shape, the same rules apply to finding the perfect hat or fascinator.
 The aim is to balance out any disproportionate parts of your face.
 So if your face is quite round, go with a longer or taller headpiece; if your face is long, go for a disc-shaped piece.

 The golden rule: just match it to your outfit.
-Trying to artfully 'pop' your outfit with a contrasting colour rarely works and usually winds up making you look like you just accidentally grabbed the wrong hat that morning.
 Remember, hat and fascinator wearing dates back to a more conservative time of ladies' dressing, a time when matching your accessories to your outfit was an art form and rules were meant to be followed.
 (Unless, of course, you are Cara Delevingne, in which case, go for broke).